kumbulanit/t-sql/tech company/untitled/Module 16 - Programming with T-SQL/Lesson1_T-SQL_Programming_Elements.md

     COUNT(CASE WHEN e.WorkEmail NOT LIKE '%temp%' AND e.IsActive = 1 THEN 1 END) AS PermanentActiveEmployees,

     -- Set membership operations
-    COUNT(CASE WHEN e.DepartmentID IN (2001, 2002, 2003) THEN 1 END) AS CoreDepartmentEmployees,
+    COUNT(CASE WHEN e.d.DepartmentID IN (2001, 2002, 2003) THEN 1 END) AS CoreDepartmentEmployees,
     COUNT(CASE WHEN e.EmployeeID NOT IN (
-        SELECT ManagerID FROM Employees WHERE ManagerID IS NOT NULL ) THEN 1 END) AS NonManagerEmployees,
+        SELECT ManagerID FROM Employees e WHERE ManagerID IS NOT NULL ) THEN 1 END) AS NonManagerEmployees,

     -- Existence checks
     COUNT(CASE WHEN EXISTS (
-        SELECT 1 FROM Orders o WHERE o.EmployeeID = e.EmployeeID AND o.IsActive = 1
+        SELECT 1 FROM Orders o WHERE o.e.EmployeeID = e.EmployeeID AND o.IsActive = 1
     ) THEN 1 END) AS EmployeesWithOrders,

     -- Range and pattern matching